MukitCSTE/UVicSENG360Labs/lab03/index.md

 	- Make sure to bring a USB stick and a laptop in order to access CourseSpaces and to transfer your work to/from your workstation.
 	- You will not be able to login to the workstations with your normal UVic credentials.
 	- Check your computer's number.
 For example, if its **b1xx.seng**, your login and pw this week is **b1xx**.
 - You will need the file `mitm-proxy-1.0.tar.gz`.
-You can download it from CourseSpaces or from [https://crypto.stanford.edu/ssl-mitm/](https://crypto.stanford.edu/ssl-mitm/)
+You can  get it in our shared folder at `/seng/seng360`, download it from CourseSpaces or from [https://crypto.stanford.edu/ssl-mitm/](https://crypto.stanford.edu/ssl-mitm/)
 - We will be using a tool called Wireshark in order to perform our packet sniffing.
 	- **You are not allowed to use the packet sniffer outside the context of this lab exercise.**
 - You should take note of the IP addresses of the workstations.
 You can do that by using the command `ifconfig`.
-Look for the one under eth0.
+Look for the one under "p4p1" which will be the interface you will sniff.

 # Part 1: Detecting Clear Text Passwords #

 **Start up Wireshark**.
-You can find it under the Applications menu in the top left.
+Wireshark requires root privileges in order to properly sniff.
+You can start it up by running `sudo wireshark`.
 The startup screen should look something like this:

 ![WireShark Splash](/lab03/splash.png)